te427/recipes/carbs/pastry.md

 Cut fat into 1 inch inch cubes and mix until lumps of fat are pea sized.

-Mix egg and vinegar, then combine with cold water.
+Beat an egg, and divide it in half.
+Mix one half of egg and vinegar, then combine with cold water.
 Pour into mix while blending, until the dough sticks together.
+Save the other half.

 Cut dough in two, form into balls and cover in plastic wrap.
 Place in fridge for 2 hours, or in freezer for 30 minutes.

+When baking pastry, soak part of a paper towel in the other half of the egg and dab the top of the pastry with it until it glistens.
+This will turn the pastry golden as it bakes.

 ## Tips